 Your stress levels – and your sleep – affect your body’s fat-burning ability.
 Live a stressful life, or habitually under-sleep, and you will struggle to lose weight even if you’re otherwise healthy.

 Hydration is important, and an effective supplement routine can help.
 Put simply: get enough sleep, enjoy quality relaxation (simply watching TV rarely counts), drink enough water, and supplement your dietary deficiencies; you’ll then create the ideal conditions for weight loss.

 Being overweight can wreak havoc with our confidence.
 Clothes don’t fit as we would like and we constantly compare ourselves to others.
 The end result is toxic, emotional thinking that destroys our self-worth from within.
 Naturally, this feels bad, and we then eat more as a result – to mask our deeper problems and because ‘being big’ has become part of our identity.

 To make matters worse, we then form pessimistic beliefs about our ability to lose weight – leading to frequent self-sabotage.
 If you struggle with your weight, there is a chance that negative emotions and beliefs are playing a part.

 The end result is feeling overweight, under-confident, and unhappy with ourselves.

 Parental Influences and childhood

 Difficult relationships with food often stretch into childhood.
-When young, we sometimes ‘model’ our parents behaviour.
-Just as the children of smokers are more likely to smoke, so overweight people often have parents with similar difficulties.
+When young, we sometimes ‘model’ our parent’s behaviour.
+Just as the children of smokers are more likely to smoke, so the children of overweight people often acquire similarly difficult behaviour around food.

 Hypnotherapy is especially helpful in such cases.
 Parental influences can be undone, leaving you free to take control.